da-baranov/AspNetCore.ExtDirect/README.md

 This library implements [Ext Direct](https://docs.sencha.com/extjs/7.0.0/guides/backend_connectors/direct/specification.html) specification for the Microsoft Asp.Net Core platform.

-We assume that you are familiar with Sencha ExtJS and have basic knowledge of Ext Direct.
+The author assumes that you are familiar with Visual Studio, ASP.NET Core, Sencha ExtJS, and hope that you have basic knowledge of Ext Direct.
 To learn more about Ext Direct RPC and Polling, please visit [Ext Direct Specification official page](https://docs.sencha.com/extjs/7.0.0/guides/backend_connectors/direct/specification.html)

 Currently the library supports the following features of Ext Direct: